substrate-system/blur-image/README.md

 -----------------------------------------

-Use the [blur-up technique](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/) with images, as a webcomponent.
+Use the [blur-up technique](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/) with images, as a web component.

 This depends on having some inline base64 code for a small, blurry image.
 See [@bicycle-codes/stringify](https://github.com/bicycle-codes/stringify) for help with that.